Don’t Be Afraid to Trade Penny Stocks

 When you’re learning to trade penny stocks, you need to learn how to find trades.
 If you find a strategy that consistently makes money, then you should focus on that.
 Better yet, if a consistently profitable trader could show you the blueprint, then you’re well on your way to trading penny stocks.

-That said, let’s take a look at how to start finding penny stocks to trade.
+Let’s take a look at how to find penny stocks to trade.

 Remember, stocks under trading under $5 are considered penny stocks.
 Penny stocks don’t actually need to be trading around a nickel or a dime per share, according to the SEC.